 |Resize snaps to||Number of columns you select: |

 |Resize snap can be overriden||No||Yes, with Alt key|

 |Cards automatically re-layout between rows (more on this later)||Yes||No|

 As with everything in PowerApps, the form's layout is governed by properties on the card controls.
-The drag-and-drop positioning and sizing we have covered so far all manipulate these properties on your behalf.
-But there will be situations in which you will want to understand and manipulate these properties yourself, especially when making your forms dynamic with formulas.
+As already described, you can change the values of these properties by dragging controls to different locations or dragging grab handles to resize controls.
+But you'll discover situations in which you'll want to understand and manipulate these properties more precisely, especially when making your forms dynamic with formulas.

-The position of cards is controlled with the X and Y properties.
-When we are working with controls on the raw canvas these properties provide an absolute position.
-But when in a form, these properties have a different meaning:
+The X and Y properties control the position of cards.
+When we work with controls on the raw canvas, these properties provide an absolute position.
+In a form, these properties have a different meaning: